Transcranial Magnetic Stimulation (TMS) offers safe, effective treatment for mood and other disorders.

 - Patients are awake and alert during treatment and able to resume normal activities upon leaving therapy

 Call 614-293-8552 to schedule an evaluation, if you:

 - Are an adult

 - Have a major depressive disorder diagnosis, such as depression or bipolar disorder

-- Have not benefited from at least one antidepressant medication at or above the minimal effective dose and duration in the current depressive episode
+- Have not benefited from at least two to three antidepressant medications at or above the minimal effective dose and duration in the current depressive episode

 The following Ohio State physicians are TMS-certified: